weewx/weewx/docs_src/custom/report-scheduling.md

 <td>Specifies the days of the week when the report will be run</td>
 <td>
 *, or
-numbers in the range 0..7 inclusive (0,7 = Sunday, 1 = Monday etc), or
+numbers in the range 0..7 inclusive (0,7 = Sunday, 1 = Monday etc.), or
 abbreviated names in the range sun..sat inclusive
 </td>
 </tr>